RBT Practice Exam 4

 10 / 85

-10. What is the main function of “motivating operations” (MOs) in behavior analysis?
+10. What is the purpose of a functional behavior assessment (FBA)?

 11 / 85